bernhard-pfann/lad-gpt/README.md

-# Synethesize your WhatsApp Conversations
+# Train a Language Model on your WhatsApp Chats
 ## Overview
 This repository facilitates the training of a character-level or word-level language model solely based on WhatsApp chat messages.
-After model training, one can kick-off a synthetic conversation from the Whatsapp chat group. <br>
+After model training, one can kick-off a synthetic conversation with the trained on Whatsapp chat group. <br>
-- <b>Chat messages:</b> I have privately trained the model on the WhatsApp messages of a chat group with >8 Mio characters.
-However, the model might also achieve reasonable quality with a smaller corpus.
+- <b>Chat messages:</b> I have privately trained the model on Whatsapp chats from a group with >8 Mio characters.
+The <code>assets/input/chat.txt</code> is just a placeholder, to be replaced with the actual corpus of chat messages.
 - <b>Language model:</b>
 The model closely follows the architecture introduced in "Attention Is All You Need" (2017) by Vaswani et. al..
 Also the pytorch implementation of the model is heavily inspired by a [video tutorial by Andrew Kaparty](https://www.youtube.com/watch?v=kCc8FmEb1nY).
+- <b>Results:</b> While the overall performance of my privately trained model is clearly not comparable with sota language models, the generated text clearly exhibits recognizable lingusitic patterns and vocabulary.

 ## Folder Structure
 ```